-In an earlier article I had talked about the need to plan your family so you can have sufficient financial resources to invest in your children’s education.
+In an earlier article, I had talked about the need to plan your family so you can have sufficient financial resources to invest in your children’s education.
 I never understood how much my dad slaved for us his kids until I started paying school fees myself.
 I realized that daddy could have built more houses, acquired more rides and probably even travelled more if he wasn’t burdened with the payments of our school fees.
-Paying your children school fees is not just a responsibility, it is a huge sacrifice and every parent doing that diligently today ought to congratulate themselves.
+Paying your children's school fees is not just a responsibility, it is a huge sacrifice and every parent doing that diligently today ought to congratulate themselves.
 Especially since you are going to be doing that for at least 16 years.
 Oh!
 Did I just burst your bubble?
 Sorry!

-But have you ever wondered what options you have that can make September not only stress less but one you actually look forward to?
-I have a couple of suggestions for every parent including prospective ones.
+But have you ever wondered what options you have that can make September not only stressless but one you actually look forward to?
+I have a couple of suggestions for every parent, including prospective ones.

 On the other hand, if you already have kids in school, you should seriously consider having a savings plan.
 Banks and insurance companies have various products that encourage parents to save up for their children’s school fees from Primary to the Tertiary level.
 Why not consider doing that and earn interest along with it.
-Bottom line, start early.
+The bottom line, start early.
 Start putting something aside now

 2. Seek for opportunities to pay in advance for the entire academic year – Unknown to most parents, Schools actually encourage parents to pay in advance for the entire year if possible.
-Though this is not stated in your bill but the possibility exists.
+Though this is not stated in your bill, the possibility exists.
 You merely need to walk up to the school administrator and ask.
 Now, here is how it works and its basic time value of money.
 The money collected today has a greater value than the one paid tomorrow.
 If you doubt me, just ask your banker how much N100,000.00 was worth in the FX market 12 months ago and how much it is worth today.
 Collecting money in advance for any enterprise is always a preference.
-So if you have the means to pay for the whole academic year, offer to do so and in return ask the school for a discount to compensate you for doing so.
+So if you have the means to pay for the whole academic year, offer to do so and, in return, ask the school for a discount to compensate you for doing so.
 I have a friend who usually gets between 10-15% discounts doing this yearly.
 It’s not rocket science.
-Its’ just common sense.
+It’s just common sense.

 3. Try to put your kids in the same school – For some reason, some parents prefer to have kids in different schools.
 Not a very good idea because you rob yourself of some good bargaining points.
 If you have more than one kid in a school, then you are in a good position to bargain for a discount.
-It basically works in the same way you will procure multiple merchandise at a lower cost than if you had to buy just one.
-The more the children enrolled, the higher the bargaining power.
-This is not an excuse to go popping them kids out but if you haven’t asked your school administrator for a discount for the number of kids you have in their school, you are simply short-changing yourself.
+It basically works in the same way you will procure multiple merchandises at a lower cost than if you had to buy just one.
+The more the child enrolled, the higher the bargaining power.
+This is not an excuse to go popping them kids out but if you haven’t asked your school administrator for a discount for the number of kids you have in their school, you are simply shortchanging yourself.

 5. Don’t miss the PTA – Look!
 Most items you see today on the bill beyond Tuition and books emanate from the PTA.
 So if you want to kill some of them, make sure you attend the PTA meetings or better still, join the executive.
 A lot of the extra-curricular items on the Bill are usually first discussed with the PTA to get their buy in before they are enforced.
 Unfortunately, daddies who in most cases pay the fees do not attend these meetings and therefore have no influence whatsoever on the outcome.
 Decide not to be a passive parent.
 Go for meetings, visit the school.
 Engage and be involved.
-That way, you can influence things including the fees.
+That way you can influence things including the fees.

-There are many scholarships on offer out there not just within the schools but also outside of it by Corporate entities, Foundations and even the Government.
-There are essay competitions that you can encourage your ward to participate and assist them in getting ready for it.
+There are many scholarships on offer out there not just within the schools but also outside of it by corporate entities, Foundations and even the Government.
+There are essay competitions that you can encourage your ward to participate in and assist them in getting ready for it.
 Keep an eye out for this and you might just sleep with ease every September.